dewarim/tikaParser/README.md

 ## Versioning

-The version numbers are derived from the original library's version scheme: this plugin is version 1.3.0, meaning it is based on Tika 1.3 and is the first version of this plugin.
+The version numbers are derived from the original library's version scheme: this plugin is version 1.12, meaning it is based on Tika 1.12.

 ## Metadata